-The government recently published its response to the Transforming Children and Young People’s Mental Health Provision green paper (read our summary blog), with next steps for implementing the green paper proposals.
+The government recently published its response to the Transforming Children and Young People’s Mental Health Provision green paper, with next steps for implementing the green paper proposals.

 This follows a consultation earlier this year with young people, mental health teams and other stakeholders on the proposals in the green paper.
 Several new approaches will be piloted to create a network of support for children and young people, including in education settings.